Boosting Fast Adversarial Training with Learnable Adversarial Initialization: Introduction

-To overcome such a shortcoming, in this paper, we propose a sample-dependent adversarial initialization to boost FGSM-based fast AT, dubbed \textit{FGSM-SDI}.
-The sample-dependent initialization is calculated by a generative network conditioned on not only a benign image but also its signed gradient from the target network.
+To overcome such a shortcoming, in this paper, {focusing on image classification,} we propose a sample-dependent adversarial initialization to boost FGSM-based fast AT, dubbed \textit{FGSM-SDI}.
+The sample-dependent initialization is calculated by a generative network conditioned on not only a benign image {which refers to the original clean image without adversarial perturbations}, but also its signed gradient from the target network.
 The benign image provides position information in the loss landscape, while the signed gradient provides a rough direction of increasing the loss.
 The initialization is then exploited by FGSM to generate a final adversarial example for training.
 The pipeline of adversarial example generation of our FGSM-SDI is illustrated in Fig.~\ref{fig:pipeline}.
 Note that the generative network and the target network are jointly learned under a minimax optimization framework, where the generative network attempts to create an effective initialization for FGSM to fool the target network while the target network improves its robustness against such adversarial examples via adversarial training.
 Along with an increasingly robust target network, the generative network dynamically optimizes a more effective initialization for FGSM, boosting the robustness of fast AT.